oneoffcoder/books/sphinx/python-dothis/source/tuple-unpacking.rst

 .. highlight:: python
    :linenothreshold: 1

-The key is to avoid long code that breaks up the coherent intention.
-In the discouraged approach, we receive a tuple, and store it in s and then for each element in s, use a different line to access the values.
-In the encouraged approach, the tuple is unpacked neatly into one line.
+Avoid stretching simple unpacking across multiple lines.
+In the first approach, a tuple is stored and then indexed repeatedly.
+In the second, the tuple is unpacked directly in one line.

 Don't do this
 ^^^^^^^^^^^^^